grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/30-WebSocket-onping.md

 excerpt: 'Set up a callback function for WebSocket connection ping event.'
 ---

-Set up a callback function for WebSocket connection `ping` event.
-That way you can set up the only handler for the `ping` event.
-If you want to have simultaneously multiple event handlers, please use [`WebSocket.addEventHandler()`](/javascript-api/k6-experimental/websockets/websocket/websocket-addeventlistener).
+Set up a callback function for a WebSocket connection `ping` event.
+This way, you can set up the only handler for the `ping` event.
+For multiple, simultaneous event handlers, use [`WebSocket.addEventHandler()`](/javascript-api/k6-experimental/websockets/websocket/websocket-addeventlistener).

 | Parameter | Type     | Description                                  |
 | --------- | -------- | -------------------------------------------- |